Can your deposit savings keep up with house prices?

 With shared ownership, you buy part of a property and pay rent on the rest.
 This will lower the size of the deposit you need.
 Many shared ownership flats and houses are new builds, but you may be able to find better deals on older properties.

 Shares start at 25%, but you're able to buy more when you're able to afford it or qualify for a bigger mortgage.
 This is known as 'staircasing', and by doing this you'll reduce the amount of rent payable, and build your equity.
-Find out more about shared ownership on the GOV.UK site
+Find out more about shared ownership on GOV.UK

 Buy with someone else